cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Network Functional Area (PDF1).md

 >Remember, public spaces have a cost, every time in every where.

 Fortunately, the fiber networks has another solution.
-This is named ==passive optical networks==.
-There not anymore the active element.
+This is named ==passive optical networks== There not anymore the active element.
 There is now a splitter element (glass element) that split the traffic in different home and buildings.
 ![[Network Infrastructures/images/15.png]]